executablebooks/MyST-Parser/docs/docutils.md

 stylesheet-path: minimal.css, responsive.css
 ```

-You can also use the {py:class}`myst_parser.docutils_.Parser` class programmatically with the [Docutils publisher API](https://docutils.sourceforge.io/docs/api/publisher.html):
+You can also use the {py:class}`myst_parser.parsers.docutils_.Parser` class programmatically with the [Docutils publisher API](https://docutils.sourceforge.io/docs/api/publisher.html):

 ```python
 from docutils.core import publish_string